warprecords/tether/README.md

 6. Type `bourbon install`
 7. Type `scss --watch .`

-The final command initializes a script that __watches__ for when `.scss` files change and updates the `.css` counterpart.
+The final command initializes a script that __watches__ for when `.scss` files change and updates their `.css` counterpart.
 Read up on both [SCSS](http://sass-lang.com/) and [Bourbon](http://bourbon.io/) to familiarize yourself with the possibilities.

 ### JavaScript
 The bulk of the "content" you see on the site is made with JavaScript.
-Tether relies on three emerging technologies on for the browser: Canvas2d, WebGL, and the Web Audio API.
+Tether relies on three emerging technologies for the browser: Canvas2d, WebGL, and the Web Audio API.
 There is a `src` folder in the project that represent all the different modules and logic.
-They rely on JavaScript files in the `third-party` folder.
+They rely on extrinsic JavaScript files in the `third-party` folder.
 Together these files get compiled into a concatenated `build/tether.js` file and a minified `build/tether.min.js` file.

-_N.B: This project was concepted and developed on an accelerated timeline so the coherence and modularity is tenuous at best._
+_N.B: This project was concepted and developed on an accelerated timeline so the coherence and modularity is tenuous at best.
+Please don't refer to this project for best practices._

 - __src__
   - __animations.js__ Singleton object that holds each prototypical animation.